gabrieleteotino/bluish-capsule/content/project/datingapp/5-error-handling/4-upgrade-to-angular-6.md

 ng update @angular/material
 ```

-Check if all the packages are in updated
+Check if all the packages are updated

 ```shell
 ng update